ipatch/dotfiles/README.md

 <a href="todos"></a>

 ## TODOs
+- [ ] migrate all installed apps to be installed using homebrew / linuxbrew
 - [ ] spend some time working with hammerspoon
 - [ ] troubleshoot why italics isn't working in (n)vim.
 - [ ] Write an install script for easy installation of dotfiles.